Student support services

 Careers support

-As a Brookes student, you have access to the services the University provides related to careers.
+As an Oxford Brookes student, you have access to the services the University provides related to careers.

 Whether you know exactly what you want to achieve or don't know where to begin, there is plenty of advice on hand.
 It includes guidance on job searching, CVs, interviews and much more.